 Prior to connecting the gas supply line to a gas fired water heater, ensure that the gas supply line does NOT have moisture/water or dirt/scale inside the gas line.
-Commonly this check is done at the lowest point in the gas distribution system prior to gas burning appliances.
+This check is commonly done at the lowest point in the gas distribution system prior to gas burning appliances.